OpenDSA/OpenDSA/RST/en/Glossary.rst

    data field
       In :term:`object-oriented programming <object-oriented programming paradigm>`,
-      a synonym for :term:`data members`.
+      a synonym for :term:`data member`.

    data item
-      :to-term: data members :label: implemented by
+      :to-term: data member :label: implemented by

       A piece of information or a record whose value is drawn from a type.

-   data members
+   data member
       The variables that together define the space required by a data item are referred to as data members.
       Some of the commonly used synonyms include :term:`data field`,